Political repression in the Islamic Republic of Iran: 2022 protests

-In September 2022, Human Rights Watch reported that widespread protests in Iran were met with excessive and lethal force from security forces, including unlawful killings, torture, sexual assault, and enforced disappearances of protesters, including women and children.
+In September 2022, HRW reported that widespread protests in Iran were met with excessive and lethal force from security forces—including unlawful killings, torture, sexual assault, and enforced disappearances of protesters, including women and children.
 HRW reported at least 500 deaths, including those of 68 children.
 Security forces reportedly used various types of bullets to shoot victims.
-HRW also reported that a 17-year-old boy, a high school student, was sexually assaulted, and another was pushed onto a lit gas range and tortured during her arrest.
+HRW also reported that a 17-year-old boy, a high school student, was sexually assaulted; another was pushed onto a lit gas range and tortured during her arrest.
 HRW also found that Iranian interrogators used needles to torture a boy.

-Before the anniversary of Mahsa Amini's death approached in 2023, HRW reported that Iranian authorities intensified their repression of dissent, targeting activists, students, and families of those killed in the 2022 protests.
+In 2023, as the anniversary of Mahsa Amini's death approached, HRW reported that Iranian authorities intensified their repression of dissent—targeting activists, students, and families of those killed in the 2022 protests.
 HRW reported that government efforts to enforce compulsory hijab laws increased, alongside arrests of women's rights defenders, artists, and lawyers.

+Iranian academic Ali Sharifi Zarchi was dismissed from his position for expressing support for the protesters, but he was eventually reinstated following public pressure.